Sung-Huan/ANNOgesic/docs/source/tutorial.rst

 Mapping and detecting of circular RNA
 -------------------------------------

 You may also be interested in circular RNAs.
-The subcommand ``circrna`` can help us to get circular RNAs by
+The subcommand ``circrna`` can help us to predict circular RNAs by
 using `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_.
-Since we didn't map reads of the test case before, we can also do mapping by running ``circrna``.
+Since we didn't map reads before, we can also do mapping by running ``circrna``.
 If you already mapped the reads by `Segemehl <http://www.bioinf.uni-leipzig.de/Software/segemehl/>`_ with ``--splits``, you can add path of the bam files to ``--bam_files`` directly.
 However, if you mapped the reads by other tools or you mapped the reads by